Capstone-Projects-2025-Spring/project-003-story-builder-team-1/documentation/docs/system-architecture/development-environment.md

 - Express.js is used as a high level interface for Node.js.
 - Jest is used to test both the Frontend and Backend.
 - Supertest is used to mimic HTTP requests when testing the Backend.
-- mongodb is used to develop communications between the main app and the database.
+- mongodb is used to develop communications between the main app and the MongoDB database.
 - Mongoose is used as a high level interface for mongodb.